Looking for singles holidays over 40? I did my first-ever solo trip at 35. I was separated from my now ex-husband and I loved to travel.

-5. Where to Go on Holiday Solo: Consider the USA
+5. Consider the USA

-America is very friendly – and I assume if you are reading this you speak English so it will be easy to communicate!
+America is very friendly – and I assume if you are reading this you speak English so it will be easy to communicate.
 Americans are much more likely to chat away to someone on their own and much more likely to keep a conversation going.

-6. Singles Over 40 Vacation Packages
+6. Vacation Packages

+Travelling solo is the hottest growth area in the travel industry – and it is focused on the over 40s singles vacation.
 I have been watching this sector for 10 years and in the last couple of years there has been an explosion in the number of companies offering over 45 singles holidays, solo travel-based companies, no single supplement, solo weeks – you name it.

 A key tip here is don’t just limit yourself to your own country.
-Australia has quite a few companies which run single vacation packages over 40 traveller focussed as does the UK.
+Australia has quite a few companies which run single vacation packages over 40 travellers as does the UK.

 7. Have loads of fun good books with you in case you start to feel lonely

 Everyone at Kamalaya is so welcoming and that extends to the guests.
 There are lots of classes and everyone tends to chat with those nearest to them – particularly before the class starts.

 Best of all there is a talking table in the evening that is the place to be in the restaurant.
-I have met many interesting people at Kamalaya.
+I have met many interesting people at Kamalaya Koh Samui.
 Oh and at any given time about 40% of the guests are traveling alone.

 1. Do I stay in a hostel or a hotel or a boutique hotel or where do I stay????